 New smart district Rosendal in Uppsala

-It is a pilot project for developing BREEM Swedish certification system for sustainable cities.
-The certification system provides a common working method for achieving sustainable urban development.
-By being a pilot project, Rosendal can influence how the final certification system will look.
+Rosendal is a pilot project for the development of a Swedish BREEM certification for sustainable cities.
+This certification system provides a framework for achieving sustainable urban development.
+Being a pilot project means that Rosendal will influence how the final certification system will be shaped.